jump-dev/JuMP.jl/doc/nlp.rst

         @addNLConstraint(m, myexpr[0] <= 0.5)

     You will still receive an error in the case that invalid indices are used to access data or variables within nonlinear expressions.
-    We do not recommend depending on this behavior, since it may chance in a future JuMP release.
+    We do not recommend depending on this behavior, since it may change in a future JuMP release.

 Performance: Solution time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^